-When evaluating the adult's needs for care and support, if a needs assessment under section 9 of the Care Act 2014 has not already taken place, it will be necessary to consider whether this should be offered.
+When evaluating the adult's needs for care and support, if a needs assessment under section 9 of the Care Act has not already taken place, it will be necessary to consider whether this should be offered.

 In some cases, evaluating the outcomes of an enquiry and deciding on any further necessary action will be straightforward, and can be carried out through an informal discussion with the adult.
-However, for other more complex cases that require careful consideration and negotiation with the adult and involved stakeholders, a formal multi-agency meeting may be necessary.
+However for other more complex cases that require careful consideration and negotiation with the adult and involved stakeholders, a formal multi-agency meeting may be necessary (see Section 2.3.6 Safeguarding meetings).